The Hog Hotline call us on 07518 354408

 The cost of running the rescue unit runs into thousands of pounds every year, all of which we rely on fundraising and donations to cover.

-You can also help hedgehogs by leaving food and water out for them.
+You can help hedgehogs by leaving some food and clean water out for them.

 Dry puppy or kitten biscuits are the best in chicken or beef flavours, soft food can be left out as well but will need regularly changing.
 Place the food bowls under an upturned plastic tub or wooden box with a 4" square hole with the sides smoothed.
 This lets the hedgehogs get to the food but cats etc can't allowing the hedgehogs to eat in peace & stopping the food being eaten before they can get to it.